 A fixed-term employment contract is an employment arrangement between an employer and a fixed-term employee wherein the latter will perform work for a term or a certain period of time.

 A fixed-term employee is one who has been engaged for a specific term or period.

-Recognized by Jurisprudence, as it is not in the Labor Code
+a.
+Recognized via Jurisprudence, as it is not in the Labor Code

 “Interestingly, the Labor Code does not mention another employment arrangement – contractual or fixed term employment (or employment for a term) – which, if not for the fixed term, should fall under the category of regular employment in view of the nature of the employee’s engagement, which is to perform an activity usually necessary or desirable in the employer’s business.

 In Brent School, Inc. v.
 Zamora, the Court, for the first time, recognized and resolved the anomaly created by a narrow and literal interpretation of Article 280 of the Labor Code that appears to restrict the employee’s right to freely stipulate with his employer on the duration of his engagement.
-In this case, the Court upheld the validity of the fixed-term employment agreed upon by the employer, Brent School, Inc., and the employee, Dorotio Alegre, declaring that the restrictive clause in Article 280 ‘should be construed to refer to the substantive evil that the Code itself x x x singled out: agreements entered into precisely to circumvent security of tenure.
-It should have no application to instances where (the) fixed period of employment was agreed upon knowingly and voluntarily by the parties x x x absent any x x x circumstances vitiating (the employee’s) consent, or where (the facts satisfactorily show) that the employer and (the) employee dealt with each other on more or less equal terms(.)’
+In this case, the Court upheld the validity of the fixed-term employment agreed upon by the employer, Brent School, Inc., and the employee, Dorotio Alegre, declaring that the restrictive clause in Article 280 ‘should be construed to refer to the substantive evil that the Code itself… singled out: agreements entered into precisely to circumvent security of tenure.
+It should have no application to instances where (the) fixed period of employment was agreed upon knowingly and voluntarily by the parties… absent any… circumstances vitiating (the employee’s) consent, or where (the facts satisfactorily show) that the employer and (the) employee dealt with each other on more or less equal terms(.)’
 The indispensability or desirability of the activity performed by the employee will not preclude the parties from entering into an otherwise valid fixed term employment agreement; a definite period of employment does not essentially contradict the nature of the employees duties’ as necessary and desirable to the usual business or trade of the employer.
 (Brent School, Inc. v.
 Zamora, En Banc, G.R.
 No. 48494, 05 February 1990)

 The following are the requirements: